8ta4/see/DONTREADME.md

 Instead, `see` talks to a companion Chrome extension.
 Since it runs in your day-to-day browser, requests use your fingerprint and look like normal browsing activity.

-> Does the CLI use a local HTTP server to talk to the extension?
+> Does the extension connect to a local HTTP server to talk to the CLI?

+No.

+- Opening a network port is a security risk I'd rather not take.

-No. that's a polling nightmare.
+- It's also a polling nightmare.
 Truly appalling.

-First, the extension has to constantly ask, "Is the server even running yet?"
-Then, once it connects, it has to keep asking, "Do you have a job for me yet?"
+The extension has to ask, "Is the server even running?" and then it has to keep asking, "Do you have a job for me?"

-> Does the CLI use a local WebSocket server to talk to the extension?
+> Does the extension connect to a local WebSocket server to talk to the CLI?

-A WebSocket can push jobs without the second layer of polling.
-But it still has the same "are you there?" problem.
+No.

+- You're opening a network port.
+So that security risk is on the table.

+- A WebSocket solves the second polling problem: "Do you have a job for me?"
+But you're still stuck with the first one: "Is the server even running?"

+> Does the CLI connect to a WebSocket on the Native Messaging host?

+No. That would mean opening a network port, which is a security risk.

-`see` uses Chrome's native messaging and a UNIX domain socket.
+Instead, it just uses a UNIX domain socket.

 > Does `see` fake mouse movements?